How to Pick Color Palettes: Color Harmony in Decorating

 One of the most frequent complaints from homeowners is struggling to choose colors for their home.
 When you walk into the paint store, the color selection can seem overwhelming.
 Choosing a rug or furniture can be equally daunting.
 Today I’ll give you some tips and tricks for creating color harmony in home decorating.
-You’ll learn a little knowledge about color theory, compliments and harmonies that make choosing colors much easier.
+You’ll learn a little knowledge about color theory, complements and harmonies that make choosing colors much easier.
 Plus, you can use the same theories in almost any visual field.
 From graphic design and web design to choosing your outfit for a big event.
 Pretty soon, you’ll be able to put together pleasing color palettes with ease.

 I’m sure you’ve stumbled across art, paintings or photos that use visually stunning color palettes.
 Chances are that the artist or designer put thought into each color and how they work together.
 Let me introduce you to color relationships and harmonies!

 One of my favorite color combinations are the gorgeous pinks in a bouquet of peonies paired with an aquamarine ball jar.
 Something about this palette stops me in my tracks every time!
-The reason this pair grabs my attention is that those two colors are complimentary.
+The reason this pair grabs my attention is that those two colors are complementary.

-Here is another example of a complimentary color palette.
+Here is another example of a complementary color palette.
 Blue and orange are stunning together.
 All the blues are balanced by a few pieces of fiery orange that demand attention in Sarah Richardson’s nursery below.

-Split Complimentary Colors:
+Split Complementary Colors:

 Elise from Grow Creative is my newest favorite eye candy blog.
 She is a watercolor artist and photographer.
 You should definitely subscribe to her blog for a visual pick me up every time she posts!
-Her watercolor painting of a cactus contains a great example of the split complimentary relationship.
+Her watercolor painting of a cactus contains a great example of the split complementary relationship.

 Although, she only used a little of the bright red-orange color at the tips of the cactus, the bright color holds its own opposite the blue and green split.
 Without the orange, this painting would still be beautiful with an analogous palette (see the explanation of an analogous palette here.)